tpaviot/ProcessScheduler/CONTRIBUTING.md

 *   function and method names follow the ```lowercase_separated_by_underscores``` convention
 *   class names follow the ```UpperCamelCase``` naming convention
-*   Tasks constraints names start either by Task or Tasks (with an ending 's).
-If the constraint target one single tasks, use the first one.
-If it targets two or more tasks, use the second.
+*   Tasks constraints names start either by Task or Tasks (with an ending 's').
+If the constraint targets one single tasks, use the first one.
+If it targets two or more tasks, use the second one.